Reporter, News Anchor

 In addition to shooting, writing and editing nightly stories about the issues that impact the citizens of North and South Carolina, Alex also works with the CMPD Crime Stoppers program to put together weekly stories highlighting criminal activity in Charlotte.
 He also serves as a member of the CMPD’s Crime Stoppers Board.

-Alex and Alexis live in Charlotte with their dog, Poppy.
+Alex and Alexis live in Charlotte with their dog, Poppy, and welcomed a new baby boy named Jordan into the world in August 2021.

 Alex LOVES Tar Heel basketball and football and tries to watch every game he can.
 That can be difficult when he is working nights!